p-jbarbosa/svg-component/build.md

 ### Steps to build

-If you want to perform a new plugin release, please follow this steps:
+If you want to perform a new plugin release, please follow these steps:

 1. If you didn't clone already the project from github, go ahead.
 1. If you don't have maven already available on your machine, please install it.